Patterns and Rules

 Given a pattern and an expression the goal of pattern matching is to find a substitution for all the wildcards such that the pattern becomes the expression.

-An expression is said to match a pattern if there exists a set of values such that replacing the wildcards with those values match the expression.
+An expression is said to match a pattern if there exists a set of values such that replacing the wildcards with those values is equal to the expression.
 This set of values is called a substitution.

 For example, the pattern ["Add", 3, "_c"]